 Ultimately, the amount of your settlement will also be linked with the strength of the case you have against the liable parties.
 Your asbestos attorney will work to establish a strong case against the liable parties, as well as ensure you receive the greatest possible settlement amount.

 If your or a family member has been diagnosed with mesothelioma, you may be entitled to compensation.
-Speak with our experienced asbestos attorney today to learn more about your legal options for securing compensation.
+Speak with our experienced mesothelioma attorneys today to learn more about your legal options for securing compensation.